Eoin Morgan: T20 franchise cricket

 Morgan took part in the 2010 Indian Premier League (IPL).
 In the preceding player auction, he was bought by Royal Challengers Bangalore for a sum of $220,000.
-However, he was in and out of the side and was not given much opportunity.
+However, he was in and out of the team and was not given much opportunity.

 Morgan was purchased by the Kolkata Knight Riders for $350,000 at the 2011 IPL auctions for the next 3 years.
 He decided not to enter IPL 2014 due to England playing a home ODI series against Sri Lanka while the IPL took place.

 In 2015, Morgan played in the Indian Premier League and was bought by Sunrisers Hyderabad for $150,000.
 During the tournament, he missed England's ODI game against Ireland.
 He also played 7 games for the Sunrisers in IPL 2016.

 In the 2017 IPL auction, Morgan was bought by Kings XI Punjab for Rs.
 2 Crore.
 He played until 30 April before returning to England for a training camp.
 He played in the Pakistan Super League (PSL) for the Peshawar Zalmi in the 2017 season having been bought for US$140,000 in the Platinum Category.

 In October 2018, Morgan was named in Tshwane Spartans' squad for the first edition of the Mzansi Super League T20 tournament.
 In July 2019, he was selected to play for the Dublin Chiefs in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 In the 2020 IPL auction, he was sold to Kolkata Knight Riders (KKR) for 5.25 crores, and during the season was appointed KKR's captain.
 In the 2021 season, Morgan led KKR to its third IPL final where they lost to Chennai Super Kings.
 He was not retained by KKR for the 2022 season and went unsold at the subsequent player auction.

 From 2021 onwards, he played for the London Spirit in The Hundred.